smarterlabs/norman/README.md

 # Norman

-**This project is in alpha.** Use at your own risk.
+**Note:** This project is in alpha.
+Documentation is sparse and all APIs are subject to extreme change until beta.

 A static data layer for modern websites and applications.

 Norman takes data from APIs or any other source, and outputs JSON files.
+These JSON files can then be uploaded to serve as a static API, or be imported in your code just like a regular module.

 ## Installation